verhovsky/books-futures-explained/src/3_generators_pin.md

 example in Rust today using the `static` keyword on nightly.
 Try it for
 yourself:

-    Beware that the API is changing rapidly.
-As I was writing this book Generators had an API change adding support for a "resume" argument to be passed into the generator closure.
+>Beware that the API is changing rapidly.
+As I was writing this book, generators had an API change adding support for a "resume" argument to get passed into the generator closure.
+>

-    Follow the progress on the [tracking issue #43122][issue43122] for [RFC#2033][rfc2033].
+>Follow the progress on the [tracking issue #4312][issue43122] for [RFC#033][rfc2033].

 ```rust
 #![feature(generators, generator_trait)]